evizitei/aero123_trifan/README.md

 The CLI will provide you with commands you can use to "control" the flight.

-To see the log after a flight, you can read through `flight.log`, or alternatively tail the log while the flight is in progress in another console:
+To see the log after a flight, you can read through `simulator.log` and `flight.log`, or alternatively tail the log while the flight is in progress in another console:

-`tail -f flight.log`
+`tail -f simulator.log`

+The simulator log has both the status of each device, and also the inferred values of things like heading and AOA from the simulator status, which is useful for figuring out how control changes translated into flight status changes.
+The simulator.log has everything in the flight.log.

 ## Running tests